picandocodigo/List-Category-Posts/readme.txt

 == Upgrade Notice ==

 = 0.7.2 =
 Template system has changed.
 Now the posts loop must be defined inside the template.
+Check templates/default.php for an example.

 == Changelog ==